HeitorMP/HeitorMP/README.md

 ├─▣ Software Engineer Student at 42 Porto
 ├─▣ From Brazil, living in Portugal
-├─▣ Interested in low-level programmin and game development ├─▣ I like to develop games for atari 2600 as a hobby │
+├─▣ Interested in low-level programmin and game development ├─▣ Atari 2600 game developer
+│
 └───────────────────────────────▰▰▰
 <p></p>